Coil (band): Late Coil (1998–2004)

 Astral Disaster was created with the assistance from new band member Thighpaulsandra, and was released in January 1999 via Sun Dial member Gary Ramon's label, Prescription.
 Although the album was initially limited to just 99 copies, it would later be re-released in a substantially different form.
 Musick To Play In The Dark Vol. 1 followed in September 1999, and a few months later Coil performed their first concert in 16 years.
+In 2025 the label Infinite Fog released Astral Disaster (The Definitive Edition) in various formats.

 Queens Of The Circulating Library followed in April 2000, with production credit given to Thighpaulsandra.
 The single-track, full-length drone album is the only Coil release made without the assistance of Christopherson.
 Musick To Play In The Dark Vol. 2 followed in September 2000, and Coil began to perform live more intensively, a period that also included writing the music for Black Antlers in between a series of mini-tours.
 Coil also released a series of live albums around this time.
 Constant Shallowness Leads To Evil, a noise-driven experimental album reminiscent of Christopherson's work with Throbbing Gristle, was first sold at a live performance in September 2000.
 Coil finally released Black Antlers in June 2004.

 In contrast to many of their earlier releases, Coil's later material is characterized by a slower sound which relies more on drone than acid house.
 This change in sound was reflected in their live performances, as songs like "Ostia" and "Slur" were slowed down from their original pace, as well as re-recordings of "Teenage Lightning" and "Amethyst Deceivers" that were later released on The Ape Of Naples.